gopasspw/gopass/docs/backends.md

 it sometimes fails if commit signing is enabled and the interaction with GPG fails.

-### gogit.v4 (gogit)

-This backend is based on the amazing work of [source{d}](https://sourced.tech/) and implements a pure-Go SCM backend.
-It works pretty well but there is one major show stopper: It only supports fast-forward merges.
-Unfortunately this makes it unusable for most gopass usecases.
-However we still keep this backend around in case upstream manages to implement proper merges.
-In that case this will quickly become the default SCM backend.

 ### Noop (noop)

 This is a no-op backend for testing SCM-less support.